General Information and Terms & Conditions

 Parents/Guardians are advised that it is compulsory for all children over 7 Years (school year 3 and over) to wear a gum shield to help protect teeth and gums.
 Parents or guardians are responsible for ensuring players come adequately equipped to cope with the weather conditions that can occur during the winter months.
 Additional dry clothing to change into after training should be provided by parents or carers.

 Please note that in line with Club policy, dirty kit MUST NOT be worn in the Clubhouse.
 A change of clothes is expected following training.
 Anyone seen with dirty clothes will be asked to leave the Clubroom.
 We fully understand the high spirits of children following a burst of energetic rugby training but please can you ensure that children are supervised and behave appropriately whilst in the Clubhouse.
 Your assistance is greatly appreciated.

 We recommend that, if not already done so, players should have a preventative course of tetanus injections.

 Should a parent or guardian not be present when a child suffers an injury then you consent to your child being taken to Hospital and receiving medical treatment if this, in the opinion of a Coach, Physio or qualified First Aider is considered the appropriate action.
-You also consent to our M&J Head of the Medical to contact and liase with your childs school, to ensure there is prevention of further injury and a return tomplay protocol can be prepared.
+You also consent to our medical team, first aiders or safeguarding officers of M&J to contact and liase with your childs school, to ensure that further injury is prevented and a return to play protocol can be prepared.